edgeOFCare/agenda/sept-29.md

 - Not going to define DH for you.
 Rather, the project in this class will be to craft a discipline-specific primer on DH for your home discipline.
 Build it to mitigate those fears.

 ## Getting set up with your own DH laboratory

-	- what that even means.
+- what does that even means?

 > critical piece: code & transparency.
 Getting set up on github.
 Push, pull, fork & clone

 	- github exercise.
 		- Download desktop client; differences between working on desktop/web
 		- Fork the digh5000 repo; clone on desktop.